-Since your next breath is not guaranteed, thank God for the one you are breathing now.
+Since your next breath is not guaranteed, you should be appreciative for the one you are breathing now.

-Since your next step is not assured, thank God for the steps you are taking now.
+Since your next step is not assured, you should be grateful for the steps you are taking now.

 Since you can not determine when you will see that loved one, that friend, next, if at all, then express to them now, what you were planning on expressing to them in the future.

 The future is not scary, nor should it be feared.